dennisreimann/website/src/articles/2016-01-17-elm-setup-first-project.md

 Webpacks configuration might seem extensive, but there is the [elm-webpack-starter](https://github.com/pmdesgn/elm-webpack-starter) project which is a good starting point for creating your own, more ambitious setup.
 I have also used it for creating [my first, tiny elm application](https://github.com/dennisreimann/elm-bike-configurator).

-The upcoming articles will spotlight [imports](elm-import-modules.html), the Elm syntax, packages, and patterns.
+The upcoming articles spotlights [the Elm module system](/articles/elm-modules-import.html).